azkaban/azkaban/docs/eventTrigger.rst

-Solo-Server Configuration
+Server Configuration
 ########
 The gradlew commands help you to build the fat JAR.
-After that, you need to specify the plugin.dir within solo-server in ``conf``.
-Override the ``azkaban.dependency.plugin.dir`` property for runtime parameters inside the ``azkaban.properties`` file under the solo-server ``conf`` directory.
+After that, you need to specify the plugin.dir within ``conf``.
+Take solo-server for example, override the ``azkaban.dependency.plugin.dir`` property for runtime parameters inside the ``azkaban.properties`` file under the solo-server ``conf`` directory.
 This property needs to set to contain the location where you put your Event-Trigger JAR file.

 Data Base Configuration (Optional)